rainyuxuan/cmarl-resilience/README.md

-# Resilience of Cooperative Multi-Agent Reinforcement Learning
+# Resilience in Cooperation: The Effects of Anomalous Agents in Multi-Agent Reinforcement Learning Systems

 ## Setup